Experience Matters. Let’s Put It to Work for You.

 How much hay storage space do I need?

-A general rule is 1–2 tons per horse annually, requiring roughly 80–100 square feet of well-ventilated storage area per ton.
+A general rule is 1–2 tons per horse annually, requiring roughly 80–100 square feet of ventilated storage area per ton.

 -